-SUPER: LENINGRAD -- JUNE 1960
+SUPER: Leningrad--June 1960

-A young woman, Katya, sits writing at a desk.
+A young woman, KATYA, sits writing at a desk.
 She is perhaps 29 or 30.
 The room is comfortably furnished and cozy.

 Outside her window is a lovely view of Leningrad.

-"I was about ten when Leningrad was blockaded by the Germans."
-The room is filled with photos of people later to be recognized as her mother and Katya as a child.
-"Leningrad was surrounded on the east and west by water, and to the north and south by the Germans.
-Leningrad was completely blocked on all sides."
+ADULT KATYA (V.O.)
+I was about ten when Leningrad was blockaded by the Germans.

+As her voice-over continues a slow pan around the room shows photos of people later to be recognized as her mother and Katya as a child.

+ADULT KATYA (V.O.)
+(CONT'D) Leningrad was surrounded on the east and west by water, and to the north and south by the Germans.
+Leningrad was completely blocked on all sides.

 Several record albums of Shostakovich are piled near her record player.
 Proudly displayed around the room are other wartime photos, a gas mask, and other mementos of her life in wartime Russia.

-A view of Leningrad fills the screen.
+The pan finally stops on her window and the view of Leningrad fills the screen.

+EXT.
+ST. PETER'S BRIDGE - DAY

-SUPER: LENINGRAD--SEPTEMBER 1941
+SUPER: Leningrad--September 1941

-A boisterous group of schoolchildren cross over the beautiful filigreed

-Italian Bridge that spans a canal with the onion-domed Church of the Savior on Spilled Blood in the background.
-The river Neva flows calmly under the bridge.
+In the background a boisterous group of schoolchildren cross over the beautiful filigreed bridge that spans a canal.
+In the foreground the river Neva rushes wildly under the bridge.
 Their teacher trots behind them hurrying along any stragglers.

+EXT.
+WINTER PALACE SQUARE - DAY

 The kids run across the vast open square of the Winter Palace, a pale blue birthday cake of a building.
 A large flock of pigeons sprays into the sky.

-Katya's narration continues, "For a few months, day to day life remained much the same.
+ADULT KATYA (V.O.)
+For a few months, day to day life remained much the same.

 The schoolteacher struggles to keep the noisy schoolchildren together as they enter the Winter Palace.

+INT.
+WINTER PALACE - DAY

-Inside the Winter Palace the schoolchildren are now much quieter, awed by the splendor of the treasures and furniture inside the palace.
+The schoolchildren are now much quieter, awed by the splendor of the treasures and furniture inside the palace.
 They are wide-eyed and giggly as they are trotted through the rooms.
 The children gape at priceless paintings, ancient vases and golden trinkets of all kinds.

-The wide, busy street is bustling with cars, trolley cars and buses.
+The wide, busy street is bustling with cars, trolleycars and buses.
 There is no snow or ice anywhere.
 Pedestrians scurry here and there, customers flow in and out through the doors of shops carrying all sorts of food.
 The old pre-Stalin buildings are all pastel-colored, beautiful works of art.